rien333/numbersense-vae/thesis/README.md

 <!-- Accuracy of     4 : 31 % -->
-The subitizing performance of the VAE is comparable to highest scoring non-machine learning algorithm, and performs worse overall than the CNNs trained by J. Zhang, Ma, et al. (2016).
+The subitizing performance of the VAE is comparable to highest scoring non-machine learning algorithm, and performs worse overall than the CNNs trained by Zhang et al. (2016).
 This can be explained by a number of factors.
-First of all, the `CNN_ft` algorithm used by J.
+First of all, the `CNN_ft` algorithm used by Zhang et al.
-Zhang, Ma, et al. (2016) has been pretrained on the large, well tested databese of images it is trained on (i.e. ImageNet, which contains N images, while our procedure uses M syntethic and N2 natural images).
+(2016) has been pretrained on the large, well tested databese of images it is trained on (i.e. ImageNet, which contains N images, while our procedure uses M syntethic and N2 natural images).
 Additionaly, their model is capable of more complex representations due its depth and the amount of modules it contains ().
 Moreover, all their alogirhtms are trained in a supervised manner, which can sometimes be a lot easier than unsupervised training ([**???**]{.citeproc-not-found data-reference-id="ref"})

 Qualitive Analysis